oplS17projects/FP1/README.md

 I decided to work with a Binomial Distribution, using a “real life” problem to illustrate it.
 Imagine that you are asked to toss a fair coin 5 times, and predict probability that you will get tails x times (where 0 < x <= 5).
 To create a Binomial Distribution object in racket, I needed two pieces of information.
 First how many times the coin was tossed (5 times) and the probability that it will result in tails in each trial (½ – head or tail).

 Once I had this object I could figure out the standard deviation, mean  of this distribution.
 But, most importantly it created a pdf in the form of a list, which gave me the probability of each x – which would help answer the question from above.
-But, I though it would be neat if I could represent this distribution as a graph.
+But, I thought it would be neat if I could represent this distribution as a graph.
 So, I used the plot library to do so.

 ```racket